python-students-summer2024/decision-making-exercise-sl10732/README.md

 **If the tests fail**, this means there are errors/mistakes in your solution.
 For those tests that fail, clicking on the test will show an _AssertionError_ message that may be helpful identifying where the error is in your code.

 **If the tests never load**, most likely there are major errors in your code that prevent it from working.
 The tests will not work if your code does not run, so always try running your code first.
-You can find out why the tests don’t load by opening Visual Studio Code’s **Terminal** panel and running the command `pytest --collect-only` (If your computer says the command, `pytest` is not found, try `python -m pytest --collect-only` instead).
+You can find out why the tests don’t load by opening Visual Studio Code’s **Terminal** panel and running the command `pytest --collect-only` (If your computer says the command, `pytest` is not found, try installing it with `pip install pytest` or `pip3 install pytest`.
+Then try running it again.
+If it still says `pytest` is not found, try `python -m pytest --collect-only` instead).
 This will show error messages explaining why the tests did not load correctly.

 - If the command above doesn't show any erorrs yet the editor still doesn't load the tests, you can run the tests entirely from the **Terminal** with the `pytest` command.
 - If the command above doesn't show any error and the tests still don't load you can also try to delete any directories in the project named `__pycache__`, `.pytest_cache` and `tests/__pycache__`, close down your code editor window, open it again, and try running the tests again.
 If that still fails, try running the tests from the **Terminal** with the `pytest` command as indicated above.